-For multiprocessing applications, the ${}^{'}C206$ has the capability of allocating global memory space and communicating with that space via the \overline{BR} and ready control signals.
+For multiprocessing applications, the 'C206 has the capability of allocating global memory space and communicating with that space via the BR and ready control signals.
 Global memory is data memory shared by more than one device.
 Global-memory access must be arbitrated.
-The 8-bit memory-mapped global memory allocation register (GREG) specifies part of the ${}^{'}C206$'s data memory as global external memory.
+The 8-bit memory-mapped global memory allocation register (GREG) specifies part of the 'C206's data memory as global external memory.
 The contents of the register determine the size of the global memory space.
-If the current instruction addresses an operand within that space, \overline{BR} is asserted to request control of the bus.
+If the current instruction addresses an operand within that space, BR is asserted to request control of the bus.
 The length of the memory cycle is controlled by the READY line.

 The TMS320C206/TMS320LC206 supports direct memory access (DMA) to its local (off-chip) program, data, and I/O spaces.
 Two signals, HOLD/INT1, an input to the device, and HOLDA, an output, control this mechanism.
 The Hold feature is enabled by clearing the mode bit in the interrupt control register (ICR IS@FFECh).
 When the Hold feature is enabled, and HOLD/INT1 is asserted, executing an IDLE instruction puts the address, data, and memory control signals (PS, DS, IS, STRB, R/W, and WE) in a high-impedance state.
 When this occurs, the HOLDA signal is asserted, acknowledging that the processor has relinquished control of the external bus.
-It is important to note that when the mode bit is set to one, the Hold feature is disabled, and the HOLD/INT1 pin functions as a general-purpose interrupt (INT1).
-That is, when the Hold feature is disabled, and HOLD/INT1 is asserted, the IDLE instruction does not cause the memory interface signals to enter the high-impedance mode, and it does not cause the assertion of HOLDA.
+It is important to note that when the mode bit is set to one, the Hold feature is disabled, and HOLD/INT1 is asserted, the IDLE instruction does not cause the memory interface signals to enter the high-impedance mode, and it does not cause the assertion of HOLDA.
 At reset, the mode bit is cleared to zero, and the Hold feature is enabled.